 Upgrading from Level 1 to Level 2

-Upgrading from Resouce Level 1 to Level 2 will double the number of CPU cores from one to two and also the RAM from 512MB to 1024MB (1GB).
+Upgrading from Resouce Level 1 to Level 2 will double the CPU cores from one to two and the RAM from 512MB to 1024MB (1GB).
 The entry processes also go up from 115 in Level 1 to 140 in Level 2.
 There is no other noticeable change in the virtual allocation of resources.

 Upgrading from Level 2 to Level 3

-Upgrading from Resource Level 2 to Level 3 doesn’t affect the number of CPU cores, which remain at 2, but doubles the RAM from 1GB to 2GB and also the I/O usage limit from 1MB/s to 2MB/s.
+Upgrading from Resource Level 2 to Level 3 doesn’t affect the number of CPU cores, which remain at 2, but doubles the RAM from 1GB to 2GB and the I/O usage limit from 1MB/s to 2MB/s.
 In addition, the entry processes are bumped up from 140 in Level 2 to 165 in Level 3.

 All the other resource allocations stay the same.
 As you can see, the main effect while upgrading is felt with CPU cores, RAM, entry processes and I/O usage from Level 1 to Level 3.

-Should you upgrade plans or resource levels?
+Should you upgrade plans or Godaddy resource levels?

-While these aren’t a lot of changes — as well as might be, depending on the kind of resources your website requires — it would cost you significantly less when compared to upgrading your shared hosting to a costlier plan like Ultimate in the same tier or Business hosting.
+While these aren’t a lot of changes — as well as might be, depending on the kind of resources your website requires — it would cost you significantly less compared to upgrading your shared hosting to a costlier plan like Ultimate in the same tier or Business hosting.